 - Have an architect prepare your proposed designs and put together your planning package

 - Optional: for larger projects, you may choose to submit a pre-application

 - Submit either a full planning application or apply for either prior approval or a lawful development certificate

 So you’ve found the ideal building to convert but what category does it fall into?

-Part C: covers residential buildings, such as homes, hotels, and care facilities.
+Class C: covers residential buildings, such as homes, hotels, and care facilities.

 Class E: covers buildings related to commercial;, business, or service purposes, such as shops, nurseries, or administrative offices.

 Class F: covers local community and learning centres, such as museums, public libraries, small shops that sell essential items, and meeting halls.